szczyglis-dev/py-gpt/README.md

 - CodeAct (connected to Code interpreter (v2) plugin)
 - Supervisor + worker

-In the future, the list of built-in agents will be expanded.

 You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the `Tools -> Agents Builder`.